-Lower Cherokee Group - Pennsylvanian units occur as erosional outliers between 3 and 9 m (10 - 30 ft) thick, but can be up to 18 m (60 ft) within the mapping area.
+Lower Cherokee Group - Pennsylvanian units occur as erosional outliers reaching a thickness of approximately 18 m (60 ft) within the mapping area.
 This unit consists of shale/mudstone, light to medium gray, part silty to sandy and fine to medium quartz sandstone, rarely conglomeratic, and coal.
 Some shales are carbonaceous to phosphatic.
-One outcrops of this unit was identified in the mapping area.
+No outcrops of this unit were identified in the mapping area.